 At age seven, child prodigy Cadel Piggott lands in a shrink's office for illegal computer hacking, where psychologist Thaddeus Roth delivers startling counsel: "Next time, don't get caught."
 Thaddeus is an agent of Cadel's real father, a brilliant crook who, from behind bars, manages to place Cadel at the secretive Axis Institute for World Domination.
 By 13, Cadel is earnestly studying "Infiltration, Misinformation, and Embezzlement," but as he increasingly relies on an outside friendship, he privately plots to extricate himself from the paterfamilias. (from Amazon)Buy on Amazon | Goodreads

-Happily enough, Evil Genius turned out to be rather a decent read.
-It starts off quite slow, when Cadel’s around age seven.
-Luckily it speeds through four or so years until he gets to high school, then again when he gets to the Axis Institute.
-It really picks up around page 300, which leads to a fantastic action-packed ending that meant I couldn’t put the book down.
-I had to know what happened next now.
-Thank god for that, though; I think if it had been any slower I would have been bored (I very nearly was in the first 100 pages, anyway.
-Not completely bored, though, just hanging on the edge of it).
+Evil Genius starts off quite slow, when protagonist Cadel is around age seven.
+Luckily, it speeds through four or so years until he gets to high school, then again when he gets to the Axis Institute.
+It really picks up around page 300, which leads to a fantastic action-packed ending!

 Read: November 2008